-Apple has started phasing iTunes out of its products with MacOS Catalina.
-Apple replaced iTunes with dedicated media apps for music, TV, and podcasts to reflect modern content consumption trends.
+Apple’s iTunes defined how an entire generation listened to music.
+From collecting your favorite tracks to making playlists and uploading music to your MP3 player, iTunes comes with several useful features.
+However, Apple has started phasing iTunes out of its products with MacOS Catalina and is replacing iTunes with dedicated media apps for music, TV, and podcasts to reflect modern content consumption trends.

 At a glance